 Welcome to April! (aka party month around this site).
 With birthdays and spring in full force, April has quickly become my favorite month.
 We always turn the party meter up a notch this time of year.
-I am excited to be kicking off a new creative party hat series this month.
+I am excited to be kicking off a new creative party hat this month.

 Over the next couple of weeks, we’ll be sharing the juicy how-to details on creating pretty and unique party hats for adults (and some really adorable ones for kids too!).

-First up, fun with pom-poms… My love for fabric pom-pom bunches goes way back (see here, here and here).
+First up, fun with pom-poms… My love for fabric pom-pom bunches goes way back (see pom whreats and ordered by color).
 Creating a simple party headband filled with them makes just about the prettiest party hat that I could imagine.
 This project is one that would be best to do with a group of friends and sport around town in general festive revelry.

 To make the DIY yarn party pom-poms, wrap a length of yarn around a fork (which gives a tighter pom than using your fingers alone).
 Wrap the yarn about 50 times to get a nice full pom-pom.
 Tie off the wrapped yarn in the center and cut all ends away to create a simple pom-pom.

 Make a batch of pom-poms in various colors and sizes.
 Tie the bunches in random formation onto a thick headband.
 As the pom poms bunches squish together some will naturally move forward, creating a pretty haphazard, layered look.

 Once all the pom-pom bunches are attached to the headband, cut a small section of felt in a similar color as the headband.
 Glue the felt along the inside of the headband to hide all the pom-pom bunch ties.